titarenko/xstruct/README.md

 advances progress by one unit (which means next element of array was processed)

+### done

+should always close the chain of API calls

 ## Low Level (HTML wrapper API)

 ### get(function)